elasticdog/elasticdog-com/content/Watch/Collection.md

 ## Wishlist

-These are watches I’d like to acquire at some point in the future.
+These are watches I'd like to acquire at some point in the future.

 - [Seiko Prospex "Alpinist" SPB121](https://www.seikowatches.com/us-en/products/prospex/spb121j1)
 - Junghans Max Bill (Bauhaus)